 Prolonged or major declines in copper and molybdenum prices, such as those experienced in 2015-2016 and at the time of the 2008 global financial crisis, may significantly and adversely affect the Company's financial results and the price of the Company's common shares.
 Copper and molybdenum prices may fluctuate significantly and are affected by numerous factors beyond the Company's control such as interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, speculative activities, increased production due to new extraction developments and improved extraction and production methods, and the political and economic conditions of major copper-producing and consuming countries throughout the world.
 Future additional price declines could cause continued development of and commercial production from the Company's projects and operations to be uneconomical.
-During 2009 the Company hedged approximately 45-50% of its production for the months from June 2009 to May 2010, inclusive, by entering into minimum/maximum pricing arrangements with Enami.
-The Company may decide to enter into similar transactions in future but, despite such transactions and depending on the prices of copper and molybdenum, cash flow from operations may not be sufficient and the Company may not be able to fund future expansion plans or may be forced to discontinue production altogether.
+During the period from June 2009 to May 2010, MVC hedged approximately 45-50% of its production by entering into minimum/maximum pricing arrangements.
+The Company may decide to enter into similar transactions in future but, despite such transactions and depending on the prices of copper and molybdenum, cash flow from operations may not be sufficient and the Company may be forced to discontinue production altogether.

-In April 2015, in response to low molybdenum market prices, the Company suspended molybdenum production.
+In April 2015, in response to low molybdenum market prices, MVC suspended molybdenum production.
 Production was restarted in August 2016.

-MVC suspended production from Colihues on July 20, 2015 in response to ongoing low copper prices.
+MVC also suspended production from Colihues in July 2015 in response to low copper prices.
 While the suspension negatively impacted production and revenue, it directly contributed to a substantial reduction in tolling and production costs and reduced operating gross loss.

-Recent global financial conditions and commodity markets have been volatile.
+Global financial conditions and commodity markets have been volatile in recent years.
 From time to time, access to financing has been negatively affected by many factors, including the financial distress of banks and other credit market participants.
-This volatility has from time to time affected and may in the future affect our ability to obtain equity or debt financing on acceptable terms, and may make it more difficult to plan our operations and to operate effectively.
+This volatility has affected and may in the future affect our ability to obtain equity or debt financing on acceptable terms and may make it more difficult to plan our operations and to operate effectively.
 If volatility and market disruption affect our access to financing on reasonable terms, our operations and financial condition could be adversely affected.